Brendacg616/automodelcar-cic-ipn/README.md

 > bash compile.bash -s

 ## Run the code
 The cic package contains different launch files in order to execute specific tasks.
-The next subsecions explain all the launch files intended functions.
+The next subsections explain all the launch files intended functions.

 ### Camera adjustment